IcYy17/startup/public/README.md

 ## WebSocket deliverable

-For this deliverable I will use webSocket to show updated prices
+For this deliverable I used WebSocket to send a notification everytime someone added a shoe to their cart.
+It is an encouraging message to checkout before all the shoes are gone!

 ## React deliverable